 They live a quiet but eventful life in the countryside with their two furry labrador companions the needy chocolate one and the young black destroyer.

 So Why No Full Stops?

 “I have always charged through life, moving from one event to another at a frantic pace.
 Those who know me will tell you how I talk with almost breathless speed, as if full stops are a luxury not required.
 This was until in March 2015 when an unexpected diagnosis of breast cancer provided the ultimate full stop to my life’s script.

-Following a year of operations and treatment, I have been given this extended time to to reflect, re-evaluate and reboot.
+Following a year of operations and treatment, I’ve been given this extended time to to reflect, re-evaluate and reboot.
 I am now ready to start a new sentence.
 I hope you will join me as life returns to a “new kind of normal” and a few more lessons are learnt along the way.”